So, you’ve decided to become a certified life coach!

 The next life coach certification program on our list of best life coach training programs is the one offered by the Coach Training Alliance.

-If you’re looking to start your own coaching business and have less of an interest in the academic side of things, and want to know more about the business side of coaching, then this should be your first port of call.
+If you’re looking to start your own coaching business and have less of an interest in the academic side of things than the business side of coaching, then this should be your first port of call.

-These guys cover the business skills needed for coaching in its entirety, you’ll be in the perfect position to market yourself following the coaching certification program.
-The marketing skills you’ll learn in the course will help you feel ready to start your successful coaching business.
+These guys cover the business skills needed for coaching in its entirety so you’ll be in the perfect position to market yourself following the coaching certification program.
+The marketing skills you’ll learn in the course will help you feel ready to start a thriving coaching business.

-You’ll take live classes online and follow a self paced curriculum.
+You’ll take live classes online and follow a self-paced curriculum.
 Small classes make the training more personal as you get the chance to interact with other students.
-The course involves 90 minutes of classes and 2 hours self study a week for 3 months.
+The course involves 60-90 minutes of classes and 2-5 hours of self-study every week for 6 months.

 If that wasn’t convincing enough, this is one of the most reasonable life coaching certification programs available when it comes to the moolah.
-Poised to set you back just over $3,000, this is the lowest-cost life coach certification that is still internationally regarded.
+Poised to set you back just $3,897, this is the lowest-cost life coach certification that is still internationally regarded.

 5. The Certified Life Coach Institute